- Published on Monday, 24 February 2014 15:37

 In that sense, Sanchez Ceren pledged not to allow metal mining in the country.
 According to the candidate, the exploitation of metal mining is an attack on the population.

 According to the candidate, the practice is a threat to the country and therefore reiterated its commitment not to grant exploitation licenses.

 "The threat of the metal extraction is a threat to life.
 Everyone says that El Salvador has a wealth underground, having golden valleys and basins of silver, but what does it mean if we allow it to be removed.
 It will destroy our lives," said Ceren.

 - Published on Thursday, 21 November 2013 21:23

-The National Roundtable Against Metallic Mining demanded all presidential candidates to publicly state their parties' position on the issue of mining in the country.
+Members of the National Roundtable Against Metallic Mining in Salvador demanded all presidential candidates to publicly state their parties' position on the issue of mining in the country.
 “Mining is one of the one of the most aggressive industries that harms biodiversity, public health and the environment,” stated a release from La Mesa.

 "We demand the ARENA party and its candidate Norman Quijano, to state clearly where they stand on the issue of metal mining in El Salvador," said Edgardo Mira, director of the Center for Research on Investment (CEICOM), during a press conference in front of the headquarters of the right wing party in San Salvador.